itzNuer/metasploit/README.md

 pkg install wget openssl-tool proot -y && hash -r && wget https://raw.githubusercontent.com/EXALAB/AnLinux-Resources/master/Scripts/Installer/Nethunter/nethunter.sh && bash nethunter.sh
 ```

-### 😏 After Executing that Command, you need internet connection, it may take a while, until then, you can leave termux in your background and use your phone!
+### 😏 After Executing that Command, you `need internet connection`, it may take a while, until then, you can leave termux in your background and use your phone!

 ### 🙃 After the downloading is done, type this command